 Time-blocking is when you split your day into smaller chunks of time, and assign to each block a dedicated task or a set of related tasks to work on.

-In theory, time-blocking eliminates the multitasking that so many of us do and forces us to focus on doing just one thing at a time until it’s completed.
+In theory, it should eliminate the multitasking that so many of us are prone to doing, and force us to focus on doing just one thing at a time until it’s completed.

 The Problem With Time-Blocking

 But, here’s the thing: time-blocking relies heavily on a character trait that I must admit I don’t always have: self-discipline!

 I have to trust that I will truly honor the time that I set aside to do said task.
 I have to try not to respond to text messages, or find my way to Facebook, or make that dentist appointment for my kiddos that I should’ve made two weeks ago.